Solvable Lattice Hamiltonians with Fractional Hall Conductivity: From Effective Lagrangian to Toy Hamiltonian

 The theory \eqref{gauge_theory} is, however, still a gauge theory.
 To resolve this second issue, we recall that in the previous studies of exactly solvable models, gauge constraints are energetically imposed \cite{Kitaev:1997wr, Levin:2004mi}.
 This motivates us to view \eqref{gauge_theory} as the $U_a, U_b \rightarrow \infty$ limit of the ``prototype'' Hamiltonian $\wt{H}$ introduced in Section \ref{sect_Hamiltonian}.
 This is how we motivate for $\wt{H}$.
 Upon making $U_a, U_b$ any finite values, however, the local gaplessness problem arises, as explained in Section \ref{sect_Hamiltonian}.
 This problem occurs here but not in \cite{Kitaev:1997wr, Levin:2004mi} because the local operators here take continuous rather than discrete values, in order to accommodate for suitable couplings to the continuous background $U(1)$ gauge field(s) $A$ and $A^\star$.
 The resolution to this local gaplessness problem finally led us to our construction of the Hamiltonian $H$.

-Before we close this section of the appendix, we review how, when either $p$ or $q$ vanishes (and hence the Hall conductivity vanishes), one may construct an exactly solvable lattice Hamiltonian \cite{Levin:2011hq} that resolves the two issues above.
+To further understand how the discussion so far is related to the Kapustin-Fidkowski no-go theorem, let us first review how, when either $p$ or $q$ vanishes (and hence the Hall conductivity vanishes), one may construct an exactly solvable lattice Hamiltonian \cite{Levin:2011hq} that resolves the two issues above.
 For concreteness we take $q=0$.
 Then, on each link $\l$, instead of the real valued operator $b_\l$ subjected to the constraint $g^b_\l=1$ in \eqref{full_constraints}, we can use a finite local Hilbert space endowed with

 We may view $\wt{b}_\l$ as a reminiscence of $(nb-\d\theta^b)_\l/2\pi$.
 Since the local Hilbert space is now finite, the other constraints in \eqref{gauge_theory} can be energetically imposed by the local commuting gapped Hamiltonian